naelvis/tidy_wordle/Dictionary/README.md

 The "60" version seems more than sufficient for the program - some of the words are already not in the wordle list.
 See the README in the .zip file for details on the different versions of the dictionary.

-The actual reason for this README is that I obtained this error message when I first tried to run the script above:
+The actual reason for this README is that I obtained this error message when I first tried to run the script above and wanted to share how to solve it:

 ```bash
 /usr/bin/perl^M: bad interpreter: No such file or directory